MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/purchase-webapps.md

 ## Publish purchasable web apps

-After your offer has been submitted on AppSource along with the appropriate plans for the offer, the validation team will review it and after it passes our validation, the app will be available for you to test and publish it to our commercial marketplace.
+After your offer has been submitted on AppSource along with the appropriate plans for the offer, the validation team reviews it and after it passes our validation, the app is available for you to test and publish it to our commercial marketplace.

-After the app is available on our commercial marketplace, your app (SaaS offer) will automatically be available for purchase from the Teams App Store along with AppSource and Azure Marketplace.
+After the app is available on our commercial marketplace, your app (SaaS offer) is automatically available for purchase from the Teams App Store along with AppSource and Azure Marketplace.

 ## User purchase experience